Xylophone

 Mouse 8 notes |

-The typical characteristic of a Glockenspiel for kids is a special design with rounded edges and beautifully shaped holders for the strikers.
-Its sound is pure, perfectly suitable children’s and adults' ears alike.
+The typical characteristic of a Glockenspiel for children is a special design with rounded edges and beautifully shaped holders for the strikers.
+Its sound is pure, perfectly suitable for children’s and adults' ears alike.

 These models are tuned in C major with a range of 1.5 octaves.